Welcome to Playing Preschool Year 2!

 Here’s a look at all 19 units in the 38-week program:

 Can you even image how much knowledge your child will have going into school someday?
 Think how confident they will be in class because of the incredible learning foundation we have given them!
+The units in Year 2 are amazing – high level, abstract learning that our kids are ready for.

 These units support so many key skills for our children to develop as they inch ever-closer to their school days.